 This is a partnership between General Practice, the Country SA PHN, Yorke and Northern Local Health Network, Country and Outback Health, Respiratory Specialists, community members, Regional Development Australia Yorke and Mid North and the Mid North Local Health Cluster.

-‘Improving Chronic Disease Outcomes Remotely with a Nudge – a Type 2 Diabetes Demonstration Project’- Diabetes Association of SA
+‘Improving Chronic Disease Outcomes Remotely with a Nudge – a Type 2 Diabetes Demonstration Project’- Diabetes SA

-The project will introduce an electronic ‘nudge’ via smart phone to reduce evening snacking, with the aim to improve glucose control in people living with Type 2 Diabetes.
+The project introduces an electronic ‘nudge’ via smart phone to reduce evening snacking, with the aim to improve glucose control in people living with Type 2 Diabetes.

 This project is a partnership between Diabetes SA, Flinders University and the University of Adelaide.